Man whose wife won legal ruling dies one week after receiving ivermectin - NewsBreak

 Smith had been in an intensive care unit at the University of Pittsburgh Medical Center (UPMC) Memorial Hospital in York for three weeks while he battled COVID-19.
 Smith had been put into a medically-induced coma and was on a ventilator less than 2 weeks after he was diagnosed with coronavirus, reports the Daily Record.

 York County Court Judge Clyde Vedder ruled on Dec.
-3 that the hospital would not be compelled to treat Keith with ivermectin after Darla had implored the court, but that Darla could seek an independent doctor to treat Keith with the controversial drug, reports the Daily Record.40 hospitalized for severe bleeding after taking ‘spice’ in Florida
+3 that the hospital would not be compelled to treat Keith with ivermectin after Darla had implored the court, but that Darla could seek an independent doctor to treat Keith with the controversial drug, reports the Daily Record.OJ Simpson granted early release from parole

 After Keith received two doses of ivermectin, his condition deteriorated and the doctor stopped administering the medication.